Sankei Sho All Comers

-The Sankei Sho All Comers (Japanese オールカマー) is a Grade 2 horse race for Thoroughbreds aged three and over run in September over a distance of 2,200 metres at Nakayama Racecourse.
+The Sankei Sho All Comers (Japanese 産経賞オールカマー) is a Grade 2 horse race for Thoroughbreds aged three years and over run in September over a distance of 2,200 metres at Nakayama Racecourse.

-It was first run in 1955 and was promoted to Grade 3 in 1984 when its distance was increased from 2000 metres.
+It was first run in 1955 and was promoted to Grade 3 in 1984 when its distance was increased from 2,000 metres.
 The race was elevated to Grade 2 class in 1995.
-The race often serves as a trial race for the autumn edition of the Tenno Sho.
+The race often serves as a trial race for the autumn edition of the Tenno Sho, and from 2014 the winner of this race is given a priority entry slot.
 Winners of the race have included Oguri Cap, Shonan Pandora and Rey de Oro.

+Weight

+54 kg for three-year-olds, 57 kg for four-year-olds and above.